Loading...

 | 700 | 1.6364" | 1.8100" | 1.6364" | 2.3000" | n/a |

-Hardcover case laminate is limited to 75 to 550 pages on KDP.
-All other paper types support 24 to 828 pages.
-Books below 79 pages cannot have spine text under Amazon rules.
+Hardcover case laminate is limited to 75 to 550 pages.
+All other paper types accept 24 to 828 pages.
+Books below 79 pages cannot have text on the spine under KDP rules, regardless of paper type.

-Amazon KDP will reject any cover that places text on the spine if your book has fewer than 79 pages.
+KDP rejects any cover with text on the spine if the book has fewer than 79 pages.
 This is a hard rule, not a guideline.
-The minimum spine width that can carry text is 0.0625 inches, which roughly corresponds to 28 pages on white paper, but Amazon enforces the page-count rule first.
+The minimum spine width Amazon publishes that can carry text is 0.0625 inches, but the 79 page rule is the binding constraint for most books because it triggers first.

-For books under 79 pages, your spine still exists in the cover file.
+For books under 79 pages, the spine still exists in the cover file.
 Design it with continuous art or a solid colour.
-No title, no author name, no subtitle.
-The moment any character lands on the spine, Amazon's automated cover review will flag the file.
+No title, no author, no subtitle.
+The moment any character lands on the spine, Amazon's automated cover review flags the file and the upload fails.

 Paperback and hardcover use different paper-thickness multipliers.
-The cover allowance is the same 0.06", but hardcover books also wrap around the boards, so the total cover spread is wider.
-The spine width itself is just a paper calculation.
+The 0.06 inch cover allowance is identical, but hardcover books also wrap around the boards, so the total cover spread is wider than the spine itself.

 Paperback (white)